AZC Board of Directors

 Cultivating Buddha’s wisdom and compassion in the heart of Texas.

 The Austin Zen Center community offers a haven of peace and harmony in which to engage in the task of self-discovery through Zen practice.
 Welcoming diversity, the practice of zazen is available to people of every race, religion, nationality, class, gender, sexual orientation, age, and physical ability.
 May all beings realize their true nature.

 We offer the teachings and practices of the Soto Zen lineage of Shunryu Suzuki Roshi and are an affiliate of the San Francisco Zen Center.

 Current Board of Directors

 The work of the board is to determine the mission of AZC; select and support the Head Teacher or Abbot; support the staff; engage in strategic planning; oversee AZC's budget and programs; protect our organization's assets; assist with fundraising; and ensure AZC's legal and ethical integrity.

 The board values your feedback about our practice community.
-If you would like to share a concern or a delight, please feel free to contact Pat Yingt or Rudi Miller using the "board liaison" link below, next to their names.
+If you would like to share a concern or a delight, please feel free to contact Anne Handley using the AZC Board Contact page.